 Contact Info For The GRID:

-If you’re reading this, chances are you’re someone who is passionate about their community.
-If you want to explore partnering with us to unleash the untapped potential of your community we would LOVE to meet you.
-The easiest way for you to do that is to pick a time in our calendar and we’ll do the rest!
+If you’re reading this, chances are you’re passionate about their community.
+If you want to explore partnering with us to unleash your community’s untapped potential, we’d LOVE to meet you.
+The easiest way for you to do that is to pick a time in our calendar, and we’ll do the rest!